Veriqloud/Veriqloud.github.io/src/reference/api.md

 # API

 The communication between the user and the proxy server is done through this REST API.
-It is specified like this :
+It is specified as follows :

 | Endpoint           | Request type | Fields to supply (if any)                                                            | Description                                   | Response type (see skeleton below) |
 |--------------------|--------------|--------------------------------------------------------------------------------------|-----------------------------------------------|------------------------------------|